-35 Stonestown Galleria and Park Merced are the only other commercial/MU districts in the Western Neighborhoods that are not subject to formula retail controls.
+&lt;sup>45 Stonestown Galleria and Park Merced are the only other commercial/MU districts in the Western Neighborhoods that are not subject to formula retail controls.
 However, very little retail of any kind is currently located at Park Merced.